-Smaller news organizations: Apply by July 24 for APME’s sixth-annual Community Journalism Initiative
+Smaller news organizations: Deadline extended to Aug.
+1 for APME’s Community Journalism Initiative

 Monday, May 22, 2017

 Posted by: Laura Sellers-Earl

 The sixth year of the Associated Press Media Editors’ Community Journalism Public Service Initiative continues to emphasize the important work of smaller news organizations and their impact on U.S. communities.

 Because of generous grants from the Park and APME foundations, the initiative will award grants of $2,500 to two news organizations again this year to help them complete projects important to their communities.
 The winners will also receive an expense-paid trip to send a representative to present at the ASNE-APME-APPM News Leadership Conference Oct.
 8-11 in Washington.